-With the extra fabric I had after making the curtains, I made a couple easy envelope throw pillows.
+With the extra fabric I had after I finished making our DIY outdoor curtains, I made a couple of easy envelope throw pillows.

-They look awesome next to these home state pillows we got from Finch & Cotter on Etsy.
-I LOOOOOVE THEM!!
+They look awesome next to these home state pillows we got from Etsy.

-I brought them in over the winter, washed them, then used them to decorate over the holidays!!
+I brought the curtains inside over the winter, washed them, and used them to decorate during the holidays!

 The bolster cover?
 Yup, it’s one of our outdoor curtains (It’s a quick, one-minute temporary cover that you can easily try as well).

 And take a looksie at that tree skirt.
 Yup, it’s our super inexpensive outdoor curtain again!